-While every mom and dad knows the importance of sending their kids to school after a healthy breakfast, life often gets in the way.
-Oversleeping, lost homework, sibling squabbles — the factors that contribute to hastily-eaten cereal are endless.
+While parents and caregivers know the importance of sending kids to school after a healthy breakfast, life often gets in the way.
+Oversleeping, lost homework, sibling squabbles — the factors that contribute to hastily eaten cereal are endless.
 So, why not have the kids take care of breakfast while you take care of everything else?

-From super-simple twists on toast to leftover pizza (yes, really), here are 19 easy breakfast ideas for kids to make.
+From super-simple twists on plain ol’ toast to leftover pizza (yes, really), here are 19 easy breakfast ideas for kids to make.

 1. Yogurt parfait

 One of Thompson’s favorite breakfasts is a yogurt parfait, which is simply yogurt with layers of whole-grain cereal and fruit.
 Easy — and fun — for any kiddo to fix themselves!